Raging Alone 9: Birthday

 A tear threatened to roll down his cheek.
 He wiped at it before anyone noticed.

 He closed his eyes but didn’t look back.

 “Happy birthday, Sòchu,” said Gemènyo in a low tone.
 His friend sat down next to Desòchu and let his feet dangle over the edge leading to the lower paths.

 “Thanks.”
 Desòchu hadn’t had a long conversation with Gemènyo since the night he punched his friend.
 Except for a few words here and there, it never seemed to be the right time to talk about it.
 For all he knew, Gemènyo kept a grudge burning but Desòchu doubted it.
 His friend was rather calm about things.
 Besides, even if they fought, Desòchu would easily win.

 “I saw your papa wasn’t down at dinner.
 Didn’t he come back today?”

 Desòchu gestured to the blanket covering the cave behind him.
 “In there.”

 “Think he’ll join the celebrations tomorrow?”

 “I doubt it.
 I don’t think he has said anything to Tejíko or Yutsupazéso since…” The word choked in his throat.
 He hated that he wasn’t allowed to talk about his mother’s death.
-It haunted him at night, more so when he was half-awake listening to his brother’s cries.
+It haunted him at night while he listened to his brother’s cries.